Komnov/richtime/wp-content/plugins/post-views-counter/readme.txt

 = Features include: =

 * Option to select post types for which post views will be counted and displayed.
-* 4 methods of collecting post views data: PHP, Javascript, Fast AJAX and REST API for greater flexibility
+* 3 methods of collecting post views data: PHP, Javascript and REST API for greater flexibility
 * Compatible with data privacy regulations
 * Possibility to manually set views count for each post
 * Dashboard post views stats widget
+* Full Data Privacy compliance
 * Capability to query posts according to its views count
 * Custom REST API endpoints
 * Option to set counts interval